 Capture email subscribers

-Listen to enough business podcasts or business books, and you’ll learn your email subscribers are worth gold.
+Listen to enough business podcasts or books, and you’ll learn your email subscribers are worth gold.

+Often, pitching a product to cold leads (audience) is challenging.
+Think about it: Would you buy something from someone you don’t know?
 Because these are people who know, like and trust you.
-Often, pitching a product to cold leads (audience) is challenging.
-Think about it, would you buy something from someone you don’t know?

 Odds are you wouldn’t.
-Sure, for some products this works more effectively.
-But, as a blogger, you’re not looking for quick wins.
+Sure, for some products, this works more effectively.
+But, as a blogger, you’re looking for more than just quick wins.

-This is why you need a strong email list.
-If you’ll be using Medium to write content (recommended) you can collect email addresses using Upscribe.
+Using Medium to write content (highly recommended), you can collect email addresses using Upscribe.
 Otherwise, you can collect emails using Aweber or ConvertKit.

-After having steady traffic, and a few hundred email subscribers, you’re now ready to monetize your blog.
+After steady traffic and a few hundred email subscribers, you’re ready to monetize your blog.

 Here are some of the most effective ways to do so:

-Don’t create a product/service out of thin air, find out what your audience struggles with the most.
+Make sure to avoid creating a product/service out of thin air; instead, find out what your audience struggles with the most.
 JLD from EOFire created journals based on the problems his audience had.